 Recovery/Planning Unit Promotes effective recovery from disasters before and after disasters strike.
 Situation/Intelligence Unit Collects, processes, and organizes situation information; prepares Situation Reports (SitReps); and develops projections and forecasts related to the incident.
 Ensures that intelligence is gathered, analyzed, and disseminated appropriately.
 The Intelligence Unit may be established when the incident involves a criminal or terrorist act and/or other non-law-enforcement intelligence/investigations efforts such as epidemiological investigations.
 Oper ations Section F and perform tactical activities to achieve the incident mmander or Unified Command.
-Objectives typically ate hazard, protecting property and the environment, 1000 trol, and restoring normal operations.
-Operations Section Chief Interact with next lower level of Section (Branch, • Division/Group or Sector) to develop the operations portion of the Incident Action Plan.
-Request resources needed to implement the Operation's tactics as a part of the Incident Action Plan development (ICS 215).
+Objectives typically 7 ate hazard, protecting property and the environment, 1000 trol, and restoring normal operations.
+Operations Section Chief Interact with next lower level of Section (Branch, Operations dection offici Division/Group or Sector) to develop the operations portion of the Incident Action Plan.
+Request ' resources needed to implement the Operation's tactics as a part of the Incident Action Plan development (ICS 215).
 Law Enforcement Unit Staff consider law enforcement capabilities in the mission to prepare for, protect against, respond to, recover from and mitigate all hazards.
 Set policy, programs and operations affecting or impacting the law enforcement community.
-Enhance communication and coordination between national Operations Section security agencies and law enforcement Sec professionals by enabling synchronization of us: internal and external initiatives that involve law atio enforcement and security activities through Seri partnership, intelligence, information-sharing, Ö analysis and decision-making support.
-Fire Services Group Staff support and strengthens fire and emergency • medical services and stakeholders to prepare for, prevent, mitigate and respond to all hazards.
+Enhance L C communication and coordination between national cţic security agencies and law enforcement Se professionals by enabling synchronization of Suc internal and external initiatives that involve law atic enforcement and security activities through Operations Section partnership, intelligence, information-sharing, Ō analysis and decision-making support.
+Fire Services Group Staff support and strengthens fire and emergency • medical services and stakeholders to prepare for. prevent, mitigate and respond to all hazards.
 Through data collection, public education, research and training efforts, the U.S. Fire Administration has helped to reduce fire deaths and make our communities and residents safer.
-Emergency Medical Services Group Staff will develop an Incident Medical Plan (to be 3 1, 11 11 11 11 11 11 11 11 11 11 11 11 included in the Incident Action Plan); develop procedures for managing major medical emergencies; provide medical aid; and assist the a
+Emergency Medical Services Group Staff will develop an Incident Medical Plan (to be Emergency modical convices croup included in the Incident Action Plan); develop procedures for managing major medical emergencies; provide medical aid; and assist the